fcunnane/AtomicMemory/README.md

-This directory contains the reference RTL modules, precompiled FPGA images, and optional TCL test scripts for the **Atomic Memory™ (ROOM)** read-once primitive.
+This directory contains the reference RTL modules, precompiled FPGA images, and optional TCL test scripts for the **Atomic Memory™ (ROOM)** measurement-collapse primitive.
 The hardware demonstrates deterministic single-read disclosure followed by irreversible collapse and post-collapse obfuscated output behavior.